Updated: Mar 28

 Q - quesadillas.
 A perfect way to use up that last tortilla wrap - fill with chopped veggies, like peppers and mushrooms, add in some grated cheese, and fry in a pan until both sides are crispy.
 Let them cool before serving to your baby.

 R - rice.
-Many people will be familiar with starting with baby rice.
+Many people will be familiar with baby rice for introducing solids.
 There's nothing wrong with that, but try to choose one that is well fortified.
 From 6 months your baby can have regular rice - it can be good for learning that pincer grip as they try to pick up the grains.

 S - sesame.
 Another allergen to introduce from around 6 months.
 You can either add these seeds into your cooking (in a stir fry for example) or check the label of your hummus!
 Tahini, usually used in hummus, is a paste made from sesame seeds.
 You can buy jars of tahini - it makes a good toast topper too!